 Sometimes a little TLC can go a long way, so invest a bit more into a new shampoo and conditioner that’s gentle on hair.
 As well as treating your hair, it can also be a lovely treat that has you looking and feeling better too.

-For more information on everything pregnancy, baby, and breastfeeding related, why not read some of the other posts from the Peachymama team!
+For more info on everything pregnancy, baby, and breastfeeding related, why not check out the other blog articles from the Peachymama girls!
+We're all mums here.